web-infra-dev/rsbuild/README.md

 - **Easy to Configure**: One of the goals of Rsbuild is to provide out-of-the-box build capabilities for Rspack users, allowing developers to start a web project with zero configuration.
 In addition, Rsbuild provides semantic build configuration to reduce the learning curve for Rspack configuration.

-- **Performance Oriented**: Rsbuild integrates high-performance Rust-based tools from the community, including [Rspack](https://github.com/web-infra-dev/rspack), [SWC](https://swc.rs/) and [Lightning CSS](https://lightningcss.dev/), to deliver top-notch build speed and development experience.
-Compared to webpack-based tools like Create React App and Vue CLI, Rsbuild provides 5 to 10 times faster build performance and lighter dependencies.
+- **Performance Oriented**: Rsbuild integrates high-performance Rust-based tools from the community, including [Rspack](https://rspack.dev), [SWC](https://swc.rs/) and [Lightning CSS](https://lightningcss.dev/), to deliver first-class build speed and development experience.

 - **Plugin Ecosystem**: Rsbuild has a lightweight plugin system and includes a range of high-quality official plugins.
 Furthermore, Rsbuild is compatible with most webpack plugins and all Rspack plugins, allowing users to leverage existing community or in-house plugins in Rsbuild without the need for rewriting code.